d2l-ai/d2l-en/chapter_recurrent-neural-networks/bptt.md

 # Backpropagation Through Time
+:label:`chapter_bptt`

 So far we repeatedly alluded to things like *exploding gradients*, *vanishing gradients*, *truncating backprop*, and the need to *detach the computational graph*.
 For instance, in the previous section we invoked `s.detach()` on the sequence.
 None of this was really fully explained, in the interest of being able to build a model quickly and to see how it works.
 In this section we will delve a bit more deeply